top of page

 Passage of Senate Bill 116 (2024)

-In partnership with Senator Jen Plumb, Ruff Haven ran an amendment to Senate Bill 116 to provide further protections for pets during an eviction.
+In partnership with Senator Jen Plumb, Ruff Haven collaborated on an amendment to Senate Bill 116 to provide further protections for pets during an eviction.

 On February 23, 2024, with a unanimous “yea” in the Senate, the Utah State Legislature passed an amendment to S.B.
 116. This amendment to the current eviction laws lays out a quick response process for landlords and the animal control authority during an eviction/lockout for the pet residing in the home.
 Notice of where a pet is being taken will be required, as well as required release to an owner who is present onsite.